weenming/MLTF-designer/README.md

 # MLTF-designer
-Framework for MLTF design in Python
+Framework for MLTF design implemented in Python